DarrellWulff/BasicRayTracer/README.md

 # BasicRayTracer
-Basic raytracer based on the implementation in the book "Ray Tracing In On Weekend"
+Basic raytracer based on the implementation in the book "Ray Tracing In One Weekend"